exercism/elm/exercises/collatz-conjecture/README.md

 ## Elm Installation

-Refer to the [Exercism help page](http://exercism.io/languages/elm) for Elm installation and learning resources.
+Refer to the [Installing Elm](https://exercism.io/tracks/elm/installation) page for information about installing elm.

 ## Writing the Code